schlueter/Sublime-Theme-bluSch/README.md

 Add this to your `Preferences: Settings - User` file:

-    "color_scheme": "Packages/Theme - Lyte/Lyte.tmTheme",
+    "color_scheme": "Packages/Theme - bluSch/bluSch.tmTheme",

 But you probably already have syntax highlighting you prefer. =) Hopefully this theme fits it well!
 If not, I suggest changing your syntax highlight background to `#111111`.
 Should make a world of difference.

 ### Customization

 If you're looking to customize the theme, I suggest installation via the Git method.
-Once you have access to the files, check out `Lyte.sublime-theme` and two python scripts in the `src` directory, `lyte.py` and `theme_builder.py`.
+Once you have access to the files, check out `bluSch.sublime-theme` and two python scripts in the `src` directory, `bluSch.py` and `theme_builder.py`.

 ### Recommendations

 This is just my preference, but I very much prefer a clean environment.
 This theme, though made with everybody in mind, must have some bias towards my preferences.
 So, if you like what's in the screenshot, here are some of the more important preferences I use.
 Add them to your `Preferences: Settings - User`:

-    "color_scheme": "Packages/Theme - Lyte/Lyte.tmTheme",
+    "color_scheme": "Packages/Theme - bluSch/bluSch.tmTheme",
-    "theme": "Lyte.sublime-theme",
+    "theme": "bluSch.sublime-theme",
     "overlay_scroll_bars": "enabled",
     "show_tab_close_buttons": false,
     "draw_minimap_border": false,